groverkaran/django-comments-tree/docs/migrating.rst

 .. _ref-migrating:

 ================================
-Migrating to django-comments-xtd
+Migrating to django-comments-tree
 ================================

-If your project uses django-contrib-comments you can easily plug django-comments-xtd to add extra functionalities like comment confirmation by mail, comment threading and follow-up notifications.
+If your project uses django-contrib-comments you can easily plug django-comments-tree to add extra functionalities like comment confirmation by mail, comment threading and follow-up notifications.

-This section describes how to make django-comments-xtd take over comments support in a project in which django-contrib-comments tables have received data already.
+This section describes how to make django-comments-tree take over comments support in a project in which django-contrib-comments tables have received data already.

 Preparation
 ===========

-First of all, install django-comments-xtd:
+First of all, install django-comments-tree:

    .. code-block:: bash

        (venv)$ cd mysite
-       (venv)$ pip install django-comments-xtd
+       (venv)$ pip install django-comments-tree

-Then edit the settings module and change your :setting:`INSTALLED_APPS` so that django_comments_xtd and django_comments are listed in this order.
+Then edit the settings module and change your :setting:`INSTALLED_APPS` so that django_comments_tree and django_comments are listed in this order.
 Also change the :setting:`COMMENTS_APP` and add the ``EMAIL_*`` settings to be able to send mail messages:

    .. code-block:: python

        INSTALLED_APPS = [
            ...
-           'django_comments_xtd',
+           'django_comments_tree',
            'django_comments',
            ...
        ]
        ...
-       COMMENTS_APP = 'django_comments_xtd'
+       COMMENTS_APP = 'django_comments_tree'

        # Either enable sending mail messages to the console:
        EMAIL_BACKEND = 'django.core.mail.backends.console.EmailBackend'